 Khunjerab Pass / Hunza Valley

 Cross the breathtaking Karakorum Mountains into northern Pakistan’s spectacular Hunza Valley, an independent princely state for some 600 years.
-Hunza’s main town, Karimabad, lies in the shadow majestic snow-covered Rakaposhi (25,501’).
+Hunza’s main town, Karimabad, lies in the shadow of majestic snow-covered Rakaposhi (25,501’).
 In our days here, we visit local homes, tour ancient hilltop forts, enjoy walks along the ancient hand-dug water channels that irrigate the valley’s apricot orchards, and soak up the mountain and glacier views.
 On Day 11, we head back to Tashkurgan, China.

 Kashgar / Irkishtam Pass, Kyrgyzstan / Murghab Valley, Tajikistan